Pool Resurfacing in Sun Swept Isles

 Every resurfacing job includes complete surface removal, shell inspection, and repair of any structural issues found.
 You’re not just getting a new surface – you’re getting a pool that’s structurally sound.

 Material options range from traditional white plaster to premium pebble and quartz finishes.
 Each has different maintenance requirements and lifespans.
-We explain what works best for your specific situation and budget.
+We explain what works best for your specific situation and budget, plus handle all permits and cleanup.

 Aerial view of an empty rectangular swimming pool with no water, surrounded by lounge chairs and a palm tree casting a shadow.
 The pool area is bordered by a modern building and patio space with geometric designs.

 Most pool resurfacing projects require permits in Sun Swept Isles, especially if any structural repairs are needed.
 The permit process ensures work meets current safety codes and property records stay accurate.
 We handle permit applications and inspections as part of our service.
-Trying to skip permits can create problems when you sell your home or need insurance claims.
+This protects you from potential issues when you sell your home or if insurance questions arise.
+The permit process typically adds a few days to the project timeline but doesn’t significantly impact the total cost.
+It’s much better to do things right the first time than deal with code violations later.